 Keep Up With Your Color

-So let’s say that you have a really fantastic shade of pink, purple or red hair that you are ready to flaunt, but by your second wash, it begins to fade into a pastel color that you did not seek out.
+So let’s say that you have a fantastic shade of pink, purple or red hair that you are ready to flaunt, but by your second wash, it begins to fade into a pastel color that you did not seek out.
 How do you maintain this?

 No matter if your hair is blonde, brown, red, pink or purple color treated hair will always need to care to a particular degree.
 With the proper care, products and time, managing your color treated hair will no longer be a dreaded task but a regular part of your hair routine.

-Now, the state of your hair will always determine how well color takes, is your hair dry or moisturized?
+Now, The state of your hair will always determine how well color takes, is your hair dry or moisturized?
 Well conditioned or due for a good wash day?
 Lifted to the right shade or is it still very dark?